beckym223/manual_work/E6_long_edited_old.md

 ing, and health to no less than 48 percent.'7 Intertemporal and international compar- isons of total saving, investment, and capital
-1 5
-All of this is demonstrated in some detail in my paper with Paul J. Pieper, "'The World's Greatest Debtor Nation'?," presented elsewhere at these AEA  meetings.
-A set of adjustments is also offered by Michael Ulan and Dewald (1988).
-16The difference goes to 36 percent if we exclude highly variable "net revaluations," or real capital gains, which were sharply negative in 1981.
-TISA gross na- tional product was 53 percent more than BEA GNP but this larger difference reflects the fact that, while TISA output includes intangible investment, the gross mea- sure makes no deduction for intangible capital con- sumption.
-17TISA accounts and comparative tables are shown in Eisner (1985 and 1988).
-Other work on extended accounts, among which William Nordhaus and James
-Tobin (1972), Kendrick (1976) and Richard Ruggles and Nancy Ruggles (1982) are important contributions, is also discussed in Eisner (1988).
-Full and detailed TISA accounts for all of the years from 1946 to 1981, along with further analysis and a lengthy description of sources and methods, are to be found in Eisner (1989).

 ### ---Economics-1989-0-09.txt---